cobaltcore-dev/prysm/ops-log-k8s-mutating-wh/README.md

 - Avoids hardcoding environment variables into the webhook

 ---
+### Important Notes

-> Make sure the secret exists before the deployment is applied, otherwise the sidecar container may fail to start.
+> The referenced Secret or ConfigMap must exist before the deployment is created, or pod startup may fail.

 ---